 TSBA's federal legislative efforts are supported by the Federal Relations Network, or FRN.
 The FRN was established by the National School Boards Association and consists of board members from each congressional district.
 Each year, TSBA takes part in the NSBA Federal Relations Network Conference where Tennessee school board members visit the nation's Capital to meet with the Senators and Congressmen to discuss the needs of local school systems.

 TSBA has an experienced school law attorney on staff to provide board members, superintendents and other school administrators with legal opinions and interpretations of statutes, rules and policies.
 The legal department maintains a complete, up-to-date library of attorney general opinions, federal and state statutes and court decisions affecting the public schools of Tennessee, plus an extensive collection of other school law resources.
-TSBA's legal department presents a School Board Academy School Law module three times a year, which school board members may choose as an elective to satisfy their annual academy requirement.
+TSBA's legal department presents a School Board Academy School Law module annually, which school board members may choose as an elective to satisfy their annual academy requirement.
 There is no charge to the participating school board member.
-In fact, each board member receives a $75 stipend for participating.

 The TSBA Policy Department provides boards with consistent, effective and timely policy statements.
 The TSBA Policy Service is a member of the American Association of State Policy Services, which provides access to a wide variety of policy information from other states.
 The policy department provides the following to member boards, upon request: